 Workampers Facebook Page

-The Workampers Facebook Page currently has 12,000+ members.
+The Workampers Facebook Group currently has 12,000+ members.
 Check out the Files tab for docs listing numerous workamping websites, blogs and resources for finding all sorts of jobs everywhere!
 Keep in mind that employers participate in the group too, so mind your manners and be respectful to avoid being overlooked when opportunities arise.